When you think about your finances, are you generally happy with them? Or do you wish you could do better?

 If you don’t have an emergency fund yet, it’s time to start one!
 The sooner you start, the sooner you will have peace of mind.
-Even if you can only spare a little at a time, it will add up over time.
+Don’t worry if you can only add a little bit to your savings account each month.
+The balance will grow over time.

 What are your current debts?

 Do you have a clear picture of your debts?
 What companies do you owe and how much do you owe on each debt?
 Are you only making the minimum payments?